bevacqua/horsey/readme.markdown

 # Events

-Once you've instantiated a `horsey`, some propietary synthetic events will be emitted on the provided `input`.
+Once you've instantiated a `horsey`, some propietary synthetic events will be emitted on the provided `el`.

 Name              | Description
 ------------------|---------------------------------------------------------------
-`horsey-selected` | Fired after a suggestion is selected from the autocomplete
+`horsey-selected` | Fired after a suggestion is selected from the autocomplete `horsey-show`     | Fired whenever the autocomplete list is displayed `horsey-hide`     | Fired whenever the autocomplete list is hidden

 # License